Wherever life takes you, we may be able to help

 - Consult your doctor on any recommended vaccinations and necessary health precautions to take

-- Find out about taking medication overseas - certain medicines aren't allowed in some countries
+- Find out about taking medication overseas - certain medicines aren't allowed in some countries/regions

 - Make sure your passport has a minimum six months’ validity, and carry replacement passport photos in case yours is lost or stolen